 Validity of a set of clinical criteria to rule out injury to the cervical spine in patients with blunt trauma.

 Hoffman JR, Mower WR, Wolfson AB, Todd KH, Zucker MI, National Emergency X-Radiography Utilization Study Group NEJM 2000 Jul;343(2):94–99.

 Takeaway Point: A decision instrument based on a set of five clinical criteria can help identify a subset of patients who, after blunt trauma, are at extremely low risk for cervical injury and can safely forego cervical spine (c-spine) imaging.

 Commentary: The authors present the results of a large, multicenter observational study on imaging of the cervical spine after blunt trauma.
-The decision instrument identifies five criteria that patients must ...
+The decision instrument identifies five criteria ...